 Radial Distribution Functions.
 Aluminum-water radial distribution functions (RDFs) were computed by obtaining the interatomic distances between the aluminum and the oxygen atoms belonging to water molecules.
+All RDFs were normalized by the total peak area.

 Water Density Plots.
 We generated time-averaged heatmaps that illustrate water density distribution by slicing perpendicular to the AFI center pore which corresponds to the [001] plane.
 Higher brightness in the heatmaps indicates a higher probability of water molecules visiting that region.
-Each heatmap encompasses simulation data spanning from 15 ps to 215 ps.
+Each heatmap encompasses the whole 215 ps simulation data.
 To improve clarity, we centered the AFI pore, making it easier to visualize the water distribution.
 In these heatmaps, water positions are represented by the oxygen atoms within the water molecules.